 5. Old Paperwork

-Digitize what you can.
-Recycle what you don’t need.
-Create one folder labeled “Important” for baby-related paperwork.
+Tip: Digitize what you can.
+Recycle what you don't need.
+Make one folder named "Important" for baby documents.

 That half-finished scrapbook from 2016?
 Yeah.
 Let's talk.

-Let go of what no longer excites you.
-Keep only the creative supplies you’ll realistically use in the next year.
+Tip: Let go of what no longer excites you.
+Make sure to keep only the creative materials that you will need.

 7. Mismatched Containers & Tupperware